yh123-yh/Spatio-Temporally-Decoupled-YOLOv8/README.md

 ## Notes

-The exact reported metrics in the paper require the unpublished self-built dataset and the exact PlantCrop subset used by the authors.
-This repository separates paper-reported numbers from local reproduction results.
+The exact reported metrics require the unpublished self-built dataset and the exact PlantCrop subset used by the authors.